How Infographics Can Boost Your Content Marketing Strategy12 min read

 If you’ve recently published an infographic on your blog, you can send off a juicy part of it to your email subscribers along with a link to view the full version.

-Here’s a great infographic newsletter I received from Careem a while back wrapping up my 2019 milestones with their app:
+Here’s a great newsletter I received from Careem a while back, wrapping up my 2019 milestones with their app:

 Share infographic snippets on social media

-We already talked about how infographics are more shareable than most other content types, but you can’t exactly share a long infographic on Instagram.
+We already talked about how this type of content is more shareable than most other content types, but you can’t exactly share a long infographic on Instagram.

 - It won’t fit.

 - If you force it to be a square image, it just won’t be readable.